martinwinther/lectiotoday/CLOUDFLARE_BUILD.md

 2. The `_worker.js` file exists in `.open-next/` after building
 3. Cloudflare Pages recognizes files starting with `_` as Workers

-### Functions not working
+### API routes not working
+Ensure:
+1. API routes are in `src/app/api/` using Next.js App Router
-Check that your D1 database bindings are correctly configured in `wrangler.toml`.
+2. D1 database bindings are correctly configured in `wrangler.toml`
+3. `getCloudflareContext()` from `@opennextjs/cloudflare` is used to access bindings
+4. No `runtime = 'edge'` exports in route handlers (OpenNext handles this automatically)

 ## Local Development